QED International: History

 In May 2012, Media Content Capital, an Anton Lessine and Sasha Shapiro global media fund, gained a controlling interest in QED through QED Holdings with an eight figure investment.
 QED International majority stake was now held by Media Content Capital (MCC).
 The organization is a private equity fund in charge of finance.
 Lessine and Shapiro are MCC's principal financiers.
 The financial investment was concluded at the Cannes Film Festival with MCC representatives noting the risk mitigation approach from QED was one of the primary reasons for the investment plan.
 The arrangement would allow QED to produce and finance four to seven features annually.

 One of the primary collaborators with QED International was actor Arnold Schwarzenegger.
-The actor chose the QED-financed 2011 film Cry Macho as the one of the stages for his grand debut and return to Hollywood.
+The actor chose the QED-financed 2011 film Cry Macho as one of the stages for his grand debut and return to Hollywood.
 The actor would resume acting after years in a political career in California.
 The actor noted the Cry Macho's emphasis on character development would contrast well with the continuation of the Terminator package.
 In 2012, Schwarzenegger joined Josh Holloway's Ten featuring a high action script.
 The film loosely based on an Agatha Christie story renamed to Sabotage and released on March 28, 2014.
 In 2013 QED International negotiated with Brad Pitt for David Ayer's WWII film Fury.
 Columbia Pictures acquired the global rights to the film.
 The film released on October 17, 2014, to commercial success.